2000 Mozambique flood

 The 2000 Mozambique flood was a natural disaster that occurred in February and March 2000.
 The catastrophic flooding was caused by heavy rainfall caused by Cyclone Leon-Eline that lasted for four weeks and made many homeless.
 Approximately 800 people died, 1400 km2 of arable land was affected and 20,000 head of cattle and food were lost.
 It was the worst flood in Mozambique in 50 years.
-The government of Mozambique distributed 15 million dollars to its citizens to account for damage property and loss of income.

 Meteorological history

 In October and November 1999, heavy rainfall affected Mozambique, followed by a period of heavy rainfall in January 2000.
 By the end of January 2000, the rains caused the Incomati, the Umbeluzi, and the Limpopo rivers to exceed their banks, inundating portions of the capital Maputo.
 At Chókwè, the Limpopo River reached a level of 6 m on January 24, twice its normal level.
 Some areas received a year's worth of rainfall in two weeks.
 The resultant floods were considered the worst to affect the nations since 1951.

 Flooding was beginning to recede in late February by the time Cyclone Eline made landfall.
 Eline was a long-lasting tropical cyclone that struck near Beira at peak intensity on February 22.
 By the end of February 2000, the situation was considered the country's worst natural disaster in a century.